KrauseFx/krausefx.com/_posts/2022-06-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 ### How to protect yourself as a website provider?

-Until Facebook resolves this issue (if ever), you can quite easily trick the Instagram and Facebook app to believe the Meta Pixel is already installed.
+Until Instagram resolves this issue (if ever), you can quite easily trick the Instagram and Facebook app to believe the tracking code is already installed.
 Just add the following to your HTML code:

 ```
 <span id="iab-pcm-sdk"></span>
 <span id="iab-autofill-sdk"></span>
 ```

-Additionally, to prevent Facebook from tracking the user's text selections on your website:
+Additionally, to prevent Instagram from tracking the user's text selections on your website:

 ```js
 const originalEventListener = document.addEventListener